jplsek/MPCParty/readme.md

 ![Screenshot2](screenshot2.png)

-Showing the Materialish theme, library view, and playlist buffer
+Showing the Materialish theme, library view, and playlist editor

 ## Features
 * No need to have a separate web server running!